thuzarwin/open-data-sprints/docs/project-training.rst

 ..
 AUTHOR INSTRUCTIONS: What artifacts will be delivered by this project?
 Examples include specific documents, progress reports, feature sets, performance data, events, or presentations.
 Use as many (or few) bullet points as you like.

 - Identify Gaps using design thinking tools such as developing personas, journey map etc.
-- Relay surfacing Open Data Liaisons and General Users questions, roadblocks, and concerns presented on the Training Needs survey to Socrata for answers.
+- Relay surfacing Open Data Liaisons and  general city of Austin employees questions, roadblocks, and concerns presented on the Training Needs survey to Socrata for answers.
 - An updated online Workshop 101 to be used as a Starter Kit for new Open Data Laisions.
 - Invite users to join Bloomfire User Group and Slack Channel to help diminish concerns and roadblocks.
 - Determine our next steps
 - Update training materials located on the `wiki site <https://atxdataportal.wikispaces.com/>`_
-- Develop a library for Open Data Liaisons and General Users who will or are working with The City of Austin's Open Data Portal.
+- Develop a library for Open Data Liaisons and  general city of Austin employees who will or are working with The City of Austin's Open Data Portal.
-- Provide Open Data Liaisons and General Users 2 custom courses of their topic of choosing developed by Socrata's Education team.
+- Provide Open Data Liaisons and  general city of Austin employees 2 custom courses of their topic of choosing developed by Socrata's Education team.
-- Develop training video for the topics which Open Data Liaisons and General Users have requested.
+- Develop training video for the topics which Open Data Liaisons and  general city of Austin employees have requested.
-- Outreach to key Open Data Liaisons and General Users regarding available virtual training courses offered through Socrata using outlets such as Bloomfire.
+- Outreach to key Open Data Liaisons and  general city of Austin employees regarding available virtual training courses offered through Socrata using outlets such as Bloomfire.

 Key users/customers
 ----------------------------------------------